utdata/rwdir/docs/70-group-dates.md

 We can see here that The Beatles had the most hits in 1964 with 214 (at least as of this writing).

 But notice how the year column name is kinda shite?
-We would not be able to reference that later, so we should rename that AS we make the group:
+We would not be able to easily reference that variable later, so we should rename that AS we make the group:

 ```r